nicolasgoutaland/GONMarkupParser/README.md

 - __replaceNewLineCharactersFromInputString__, is intended to strip all newlines characters from input string.
 Use __br__ markup to add new lines.
 Default is __NO__.
 - __replaceHTMLCharactersFromOutputString__, is intended to replace all HTML entities contained in string, after parsing.
 Default is __YES__.

 __defaultConfiguration__ will contains default style configuration for generated attributed string.
 Content should be valid attributes parameters, as you may pass to __- addAttributes:range:__ of __NSMutableAttributedString__ objects.
+For default text color, you can set __NSForegroundColorAttributeName__ for example.

 For debugging purpose, you can configure __debugLevel__ property.